1943 Woolwich West by-election

 The 1943 Woolwich West by-election was held on 10 November 1943.
-The byelection was held due to the death of the incumbent Conservative MP, Kingsley Wood.
+The by-election was held due to the death of the incumbent Conservative MP, Kingsley Wood.

 The Conservative Party stood Francis Beech, a member of London County Council.
 The Independent Labour Party put forward Tom Colyer as a candidate.
 He was a former Labour Party Parliamentary candidate, who was working as a researcher and author.
 There was also an independent candidate.
 Beech won the election with a majority of the votes cast.